Has increased vaccine demand moved the needle on jobs?

 British drug manufacturer AstraZeneca also has a vaccine in use in other parts of the world (British regulators authorized it for use nearly two months ago), but it has yet to gain approval in the United States.
 The FDA has signaled it will not approve AstraZeneca’s vaccine without additional U.S. clinical trial data, which could come in the following months.
 AstraZeneca has indicated that it has vaccines in the pipeline that could add to the U.S. supply once that approval is achieved.

-Given the significant ramp up in vaccine distribution, we decided to revisit the jobs data for several of the key vaccine manufacturers working on COVID.
+Given the significant ramp up in vaccine distribution, we decided to revisit the LinkUp job data for several of the key vaccine manufacturers working on COVID.
 In late November, we took a look at job listings and share prices for Pfizer, Moderna and AstraZeneca as the three manufacturers edged closer to FDA approval.
 We were curious to see how overall job numbers, as well as specific occupations, have changed now that production has increased and development is largely focused on modifications that might help combat new COVID variants.

 Overall, job listings at all four companies have declined, down 25% since January 2020.
 Though they have the most active listings of the four manufacturers, Johnson & Johnson is down 20% from January 2020; however, it is notable that the company has jumped 98% since it bottomed out in May 2020.
 Active job listings for AstraZeneca have also seen a gradual decline, with the exception of a jump in hiring in December 2020.
 Overall, the company is down 39% since January 2020.